What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Media:

-• Books: Some towns have English-language bookstores, but these can be disappointing, filled with old, decaying school textbooks or second-rate 19th century novel.
+• Books: Some towns have English-language bookstores, but these can be disappointing, filled with old, decaying school textbooks or second-rate 19th century novels.
 Colombo has a good selection, as does Kandy, and international newspapers can be found there too.

 • TV: Cable TV, Sky news and major sporting events, such as English football on ESPN.
 Cricket coverage everywhere.